Mac Davis

-Mac Davis (January 21, 1942 – September 29, 2020) was an American country music singer, songwriter, and actor.
-A native of Lubbock, Texas, he enjoyed success as a crossover artist, and during his early career he wrote for Elvis Presley, providing him with the hits "Memories", "In the Ghetto", "Don't Cry Daddy", and "A Little Less Conversation".
-A subsequent solo career in the 1970s produced hits such as "Baby, Don't Get Hooked on Me".
+Morris Mac Davis (January 21, 1942 – September 29, 2020) was an American songwriter, singer, performer, and actor.
+A native of Lubbock, Texas, he enjoyed success as a crossover artist and writing for Elvis Presley during his early career, providing him with the hits "Memories", "In the Ghetto", "Don't Cry Daddy", and "A Little Less Conversation".
+A subsequent solo career in the 1970s produced hits such as "Baby Don't Get Hooked on Me".
 Davis also starred in his own variety show, a Broadway musical, and various films and TV shows.

 Biography

 Early life

-Davis was born and raised in Lubbock, Texas, the son of Edith Irene (Lankford) and T. J. Davis, a builder.
-He spent his childhood years with his sister Linda, living and working at the former College Courts, an efficiency apartment complex owned by his father.
-Davis described his father, who was divorced from Davis' mother, as "very religious, very strict, and very stubborn."
-Though Davis was physically small, he had a penchant for getting into fistfights.
-"In those days, it was all about football, rodeo, and fistfights.
-Oh, man, I got beat up so much while I was growing up in Lubbock," Davis said in a March 2, 2008, interview with the Lubbock Avalanche-Journal newspaper.
-"I was 5 feet, 9 inches, and weighed 125 pounds.
-I joined Golden Gloves, but didn't do good even in my division."
-Davis graduated at 16 from Lubbock High School and, looking to escape his hometown, moved to Atlanta where his mother lived.
+Davis was born and raised in Lubbock, Texas as the son of Edith Irene (Lankford) and T. J. Davis, a building contractor.

 Career as a songwriter

 Once Davis was settled in Atlanta, he organized a rock and roll group called the Zots, and made two singles for OEK Records, managed and promoted by OEK owner Oscar Kilgo.